ddnexus/pagy/docs/resources/javascript.md

 #### 2. Make the file available to your app

-Depending on your app's architecture, you have a couple of options:
+Depending on your app's architecture, you have a couple of options.
+Just pick one to uncomment in the [pagy.rb initializer](../toolbox/initializer.md):

-- **Add the Pagy JavaScript path to the assets path**
+- **For apps with an assets pipeline...**
   - _Compatible with Propshaft, Importmaps, Sprockets, and similar tools._
   ```ruby
   Rails.application.config.assets.paths << Pagy::ROOT.join('javascript')
   ```
-- **Alternatively, uncomment/edit the following lines in the [pagy.rb initializer](../toolbox/initializer.md)**
+- **For apps with a builder...**
   - _This works with builders like esbuild, Webpack, jsbundling-rails, etc._
   ```ruby
   # Example for Rails